Our Designers *Love* Minimalist Holiday Decor — Here’s How to Get the Look

 Minimalist holiday decor

 There’s more to minimalist holiday decor than green, white, and brass.
-Embrace a non-traditional color palette like soft pinks and amber tones, and lean into the whimsical vibe with pampas grass, paper wall decals, and trendy mercury glass.
+Embrace a non-traditional color palette like soft pinks and amber tones, and lean into the whimsical vibe with pampas grass, twinkle light wreaths, and sculptural trees.
 The finished look is modern, unexpected, and straight-up fun!

 5. Luxe, High-Contrast Minimalist